 1. Choose a headboard as the focal point

 Nothing adds elegance to a bedroom quite like a headboard.
-Maybe it's because they are reminiscent of luxurious hotel rooms, but no matter what the size, shape, or style they just instantly make a space feel classic, drawing the eye to the most important part of the room – the bed.
+Maybe it's because they are reminiscent of luxurious hotel rooms, but no matter what the size, shape, or style they just instantly make a space feel classic.
+A key part of most modern bedroom ideas, they draw the eye to the most important part of the room – the bed.

 'Investing in a quality headboard is highly recommended as it can be re-upholstered infinitely and it can be taken with you wherever you live.
 If budgets are tight, you can update an old headboard with a vintage fabric or a couple of meters of an inexpensive design such as a classic stripe and this will have a transformative effect.'

 Take home tip: note the plaster pink and red combination in this space too.
 It's such a fresh, on-trend color combination right now.
 Analog colors (ones that sit close to one another on the color wheel) always work well together and guarantee a harmonious bedroom color scheme.

 We've been drawn to these cool, tone pale purple shades for a few months now, and we just keep seeing this ethereal color popping up.
 It's the perfect shade for a bedroom, as whilst it might feel too cool in a living room, in a bedroom it adds an instant calm and serenity.

 'Create warmth with a smoky lavender palette such as Brassica.
 This shade is ideal for those who love greyer tones and are nervous about using color.' advises Patrick O’Donnell of Farrow & Ball (opens in new tab).
 'It will create drama and light in equal measure, feeling fresh and calm when drenched in natural light to deeply moody in darker environments.
 It is a deceptively calming color and will pair beautifully with Strong White on your woodwork.'

 3. Get your lighting scheme right